 The Soyuz launch vehicle that is used at Europe’s Spaceport is the Soyuz-ST, including the Fregat upper stage and the ST fairing.

-The third and final MetOp satellite, MetOp-C, is planned for liftoff from here on a Soyuz in 2018.
+The third and final MetOp satellite, MetOp-C, lifted off from here on a Soyuz on 7 November 2018.